ibm-cloud-docs/containers/storage-utilities.md

 Detaching storage from your VPC cluster does not remove your {{site.data.keyword.blockstorageshort}} volume or the data that is stored in the volume.
 You continue to get billed until [you manually delete the volume](/docs/vpc?topic=vpc-managing-block-storage).
 {: important}

-1. Identify the storage volume that you want to remove and note the volume ID.
+1. Identify the storage volume to remove and note the volume ID.

     ```sh
     ibmcloud is volumes